dotrey/gheist.de-pages/playground/google-search/readme.md

 Note that there is no link referencing the qr ghost url, even the privacy url in the playstore is a hashbang ur pointing to `https://gheist.de/#!qr/privacy.md`.

 To better understand how Google indexes this website, I have enabled the Google Search Console for `gheist.de`.
 Unfortunately, it tells me to check back tomorrow as the data is still being processed.

+Update after ~8 hours: still no data available, using url checker shows that `https://gheist.de` is indexed without sitemap and without referencing pages.
+Google says 'URL might be known from other sources not listed'.